 The fixed-power-limit CLI command sets the maximum wattage that a switch port will provide to the attached PoE device.
-To set a fixed power limit on a port Power Limit by Classification must be disabled on the port first (see Power-classification).
+To set a fixed power limit on a port Power Limit by Classification must be disabled on the port first (see Error!
+Reference source not found.).
 To set the fixed-power-limit, use the following CLI command: